rust-lang/rfcs/active/0000-less-superfluous-syntax.md

 # Summary

-Consider making the syntax less verbose to make it easier to read and write code.
+Consider making the syntax less superfluous to make it easier to read and write code.

 # Motivation